-Nine days in Marrakesh went by so fast it almost feels like a dream.
-I mean, the culture is so different.
+There are a ton of budget things to do in Marrakesh.
 Markets that go for miles, veiled women and hooded men, scooters racing past pedestrians in a maze of alleys and streets, cafes and tea, prayer calls, monkeys, snakes and snake charmers.
-The sensory overload can make a Westerner dizzy.
-Yet, there were a few places that really stood out to me as memorable as an early retirement budget traveler.
+The sensory overload of this Moroccan city can make a Westerner dizzy.

 Sunset dinner overlooking Jemaa el Fna